Harshal0902/Reconnect-Ed/README.md

 ## 🌱 Best Sustainability Hack sponsored by Avanade

+The third Sustainabile Developemt Goal focuses on good health and well-being and aims to ensure healthy lives and promote well-being for all at all ages.
+Throug this web application user can listen to some music to calm their mind and also donate to NGO for helping people with mental illness.
+For every donation we will also plant a tree to save our planet.
+The application is very helpful for the environment.

 ## 🤖 Best Use of NLP with Cohere

+We are using Cohere NLP to detect the user's mood and suggest music accordingly.
+Knowing the user's mood is important to provide the best experience to the user.
+This is a great way to use NLP to help people with mental health issues.

 ## 🧠 Challenges we ran into